Litauen/docs.bannerlordmodding.lt/editor/editor.md

 <br>
 ## Notes

-- On map save overwrites settlements.xml (crashes if this file is not present)
+- On map save overwrites settlements.xml (crashes if this file is not present or has errors)
 - On map save Editor does not write/update/generate settlements_distance_cache.bin

 ### High CPU usage